openAFT/adaptfx/MANUAL.md

 ## Working tree

+The package ships a CLI with which calculations can be performed which will be explained here.
 One should perform calculations in a working folder e.g. `adaptfx/work`.
 There the instruction files can be specified by the user and `adaptfx` will automatically produce log files if the user wishes to.

+The package also also provides a class that can be used in scripting mode.
+When using the package in scripts, a class creates an object with according attributes.
+To understand the attributes and behaviour of optimisation, read the doc-string of the `aft.py` script [here](src/adaptfx/aft.py)

 ## Format of the instruction file
 The user specifies following elements of the dictionary for the main entries: